HopeforJustice/main/src/plugins/give/readme.txt

 With more than 100,000+ active installs of GiveWP, we hear more and more success stories from nonprofit organizations.
 Causes are using GiveWP to raise millions of dollars per year.
 Check out some of our GiveWP Stories and Case Studies for details about their success.

 * [The City Mission used GiveWP](https://go.givewp.com/cmstory) for Giving Tuesday and a competition fundraiser with a neighboring organization, where they raised $45K in 16 hours.
 * [A local neighborhood watch program](https://go.givewp.com/memstory) switched from using GoFundMe to GiveWP and raised $40,000 in five days for a memorial fundraiser.
-* [Students have funded their tuition](https://go.givewp.com/tuitionstory) to schools like Oxford through individual fundraising pages.
+* [Fans of Ivan the Gorilla have kept his memory alive](https://go.givewp.com/readivan) by fundraising for a conservancy program in his name.
 * [A hospital raised money](https://go.givewp.com/twiststory) through a community-wide virtual dance party during the pandemic.
+* [Quiltlove](https://go.givewp.com/quiltlove), which provides personalized quilts for different life events (like new babies, extended hospital stays, and more), uses GiveWP to create a sustainable business model.
+* [Niels Vink, a Dutch wheelchair tennis player](https://go.givewp.com/niels-vink), uses GiveWP to raise money to train, travel, and participate in competitions.
+At the 2021 Tokyo Paralympics, Vink earned a gold medal in doubles and a bronze medal in singles.

 In addition to nonprofit organizations, GiveWP is widely used for individual or creative purposes.
 We’ve seen tip jars for blogs or musicians, live streams, and more.
 Our [Donation Upsells for WooCommerce Add-on](https://go.givewp.com/wooread) is even used in some eCommerce stores to collect donations for a cause, or ask for tips in the cart or checkout.

 We’ve even seen GiveWP used to collect gifts for birthdays and weddings!

 === 💝 Simple and Pain-Free Giving ===